 Oh, it's gone even further than that.

-Uh in Ohio and a couple of other states, the uh where they're agitating for bans, they are truly claiming, and I can tell you where to look this up, that twenty minutes of exposure to second hand smoke will fell a healthy person of a heart attack.
+In Ohio and a couple of other states, where they're agitating for bans, they are truly claiming, and I can tell you where to look this up, that 20 minutes of exposure to secondhand smoke will sell a healthy person of a heart attack.

-And these things become this is kind of a vicious propaganda uh machine, and these things like global warming become common knowledge.
+And these things become, this is kind of a vicious propaganda machine, and these things, like global warming, become common knowledge.

-And like all arguments with uh uh liberals, uh uh how to argue with a liberal if you can, you can't, because they know, and they know because the New York Times said so, and that's the end of the argument.
+And like all arguments with liberals, how to argue with a liberal if you can, you can't, because they know, and they know because the New York Times said so, and that's the end of the argument.

-Well, but yeah, also in addition, they they don't even argue.
+Well, but also, in addition, they don't even argue.

-They they engage in emotion, and when you hurt their feelings or whatever, uh then they start ripping you personally.
+They engage in emotion, and when you hurt their feelings or whatever, then they start ripping you personally.

-They don't they they can't win an argument on these things in the merits.
+They can't win an argument on these things and the merits.

-The World Health Organization actually did a study on secondhand smoke, which showed that it it it doesn't even make people sick, much less killed them.
+The World Health Organization actually did a study on secondhand smoke, which showed that it doesn't even make people sick, much less kill them.

 I don't like secondhand cigarette smoke myself.